-4a 2.44 Ash 1890 High forest location, natural features & vegetation Natural Woodland, Geological Feature, Informal Public Access, Planted Ancient Woodland Site, Area of Outstanding Natural Beauty, Other Ancient Woodland Site
+4a 2.44 Ash 1890 High forest Site Ancient Woodland Site,

+structure, Area of Outstanding

+location, Natural Beauty, Other

+natural

+features &

+vegetation

 This is the only compartment within Hyning Scout Wood that lies to the east of the main road.
 It is bounded on all four sides by dry stone walls, with a grazed field to the south and east, the road to the west, an access track along the northern boundary.
 The access road into Hyning Hall Monastery splits the compartment from east to west in the southern section.
 There are no public entrances into this area and no footpaths through the woodland.